paguasmar/paguasmar.github.io/README.md

 Now, at 23, I am working at another multinational American company where I develop and automate multiple pipelines in Scala, resulting in an annual cost savings of 100k by eliminating manual processes.

 I have a passion for technology, learning new things, and running.
-Last year, I completed two mini marathons.
-I am also skilled in climbing, swimming, cycling, canoeing, playing tennis, practicing martial arts, scouting, and cooking.
+At 22 until the present, I joined a running team with workouts every week and completed multiple mini marathons.
+I am also skilled in climbing, swimming, cycling, canoeing and playing tennis.

 I am currently seeking new opportunities, preferably in the field of Data or Software Engineering, where I believe I can provide the most value.
 However, I am also open to other opportunities.